bepasty/bepasty-server/docs/source/quickstart.rst

 Invoking CLI commands
 ---------------------

-All bepasty commands expect either a --config <configfilename> argument or that the BEPASTY_CONFIG environment variable points to your configuration file.
+All Bepasty commands expect either a --config <configfilename> argument or that the BEPASTY_CONFIG environment variable points to your configuration file.

 The "object" command operates on objects stored in the storage.
 You can get infos about them ("info" subcommand),